FREECALL 1800 000 055

 Domestic Violence

-Victims of Crime Counselling and Compensation Services, Victoria
+Victims of Crime: Compensation Victoria

 • Under the Crime Compensation Act victims of domestic violence in Victoria may be entitled to compensation of up to $70,000.